Christine Gambito

-Christine Gambito (born August 16, 1975 in Virginia Beach, Virginia, United States), better known by her screen name HappySlip, is an American Internet personality, actress, and comedian.
+Christine Gambito (born August 16, 1975), better known by her screen name HappySlip, is an American Internet personality, actress, and comedian.
 She maintained one of the most-subscribed-to channels on YouTube, a popular video sharing website.
 On January 25, 2008, Gambito, who is of Filipino ancestry, was appointed ambassador for Philippine tourism by the Department of Tourism.

 In March 2007, Gambito's video Mixed Nuts was nominated for the 2006 YouTube Video Awards for Best Comedy, resulting in second place.
 In May of the same year, she became one of the first users accepted into YouTube's revenue sharing program.

 Gambito's performances typically included comedy sketches in which she impersonates members of her family.
 She also sings and plays the piano and guitar.
 As Gambito has stated repeatedly in her videos, she is notably one of the very few top users who are acting, filming, editing and producing her shorts completely on her own.